 In this current moment of capitalist collapse, institutions in the United States are being forced to be self reflective, to question their importance, and to find new ways to survive.
 I am concerned that economic instability and financial crisis, however are being used as excuses that translate into conservative approaches to decision making, regressive cloaks in the slashing back of programs that largely impact the working class, women, people of color, queers, and artists.

 As artists, we cannot afford to be safe.
 Not now.
 Not ever.
 We must be willing to take risks, dream big dreams and make those dreams a reality.
-If theater is in fact necessary, we must work towards creating a theater that in its very process offers cultural models for social and political interaction that reflect the world that we imagine, the world that we dream.
-If theater is necessary—it must actively fight against systems that dehumanize and criminalize and it must do so by doing work that is necessary, pulled from somewhere deep inside, too far back for any of us to remember and yet we recognize it, feel it in our own bodies when we see it, when we hear it.
-When the sound system fails and there are no lights, we are left with the human body, breath and voice.
+If theatre is in fact necessary, we must work towards creating a theatre that in its very process offers cultural models for social and political interaction that reflect the world that we imagine, the world that we dream.
+If theatre is necessary—it must actively fight against systems that dehumanize and criminalize and it must do so by doing work that is necessary, pulled from somewhere deep inside, too far back for any of us to remember and yet we recognize it, feel it in our own bodies when we see it, when we hear it.
+When the sound system fails and there are no lights, we are left with the human body, breath, and voice.
 In this moment made bare it is all that is needed.